Other Names for this Disease

 On this page

 Cushing's syndrome is caused by long-term exposure of the body's tissues to cortisol, a hormone that is naturally produced by the adrenal gland.
-Exposure to too much cortisol can result from long-term use of synthetic glucocorticoid hormones used to treat inflammatory illnesses.
-Excess levels of cortisol may also result from pituitary adenomas (benign tumors of the pituitary gland) which secrete increased amounts of adrenocorticotropic hormone or ACTH), a substance that controls the release of cortisol.
-Tumors of the adrenal gland or other areas of the body may also cause cortisol imbalances.
+Exposure to too much cortisol can result from long-term use of corticosteriod medications used to treat inflammatory illnesses.
+Pituitary adenomas (benign tumors of the pituitary gland) or tumors of the adrenal gland may also cause cortisol imbalances.